spences10/houdini-with-sveltekit-and-graphcms/README.md

 An example of using Houdini with SvelteKit and GraphCMS.

+This example is based off of the GraphCMS blog starter template.

 ## Guide from `npm init svelte@next`

 Bootstrap project with `npx houdini init`, add your GraphQL endpoint.